catamphetamine/libphonenumber-js/README.md

 // }]
 ```

-If the text being searched in is big enough (say, a hundred thousand characters) then one can employ iterators to perform the search asynchronously (e.g. using `requestIdleCallback` or `requestAnimationFrame` to avoid freezing the user interface during the search).
+By default it processes the whole text and then outputs the phone numbers found.
+If the text is very big (say, a hundred thousand characters) then it might freeze the user interface for a couple of seconds.
+To avoid such lags one can employ iterators to perform the search asynchronously (e.g. using `requestIdleCallback` or `requestAnimationFrame`).

 ES6 iterator: